An attorney directory is a service that researches, lists, analyzes, and then ranks attorneys at a local level.

 - Legal500.com.
 Though Legal500 is based in the UK, it provides a guide to the legal market in more than 70 countries.
 It ranks law firms by the countries they practice in, regions within those countries, and practice areas.
 It does cover firms in the US and includes a team of 50 editors and researchers that maintains its listings.

 - LegalZoom Attorney Directory and Network.
 LegalZoom provides an attorney directory, as well as a compilation of self-representation legal forms for its consumers.

 The state bar associations of most states in the US maintain directories that will allow consumers to find an attorney in that jurisdiction.
 The site lists every attorney licensed in that state.
 Attorneys can log in to update their address, phone number, and other information.

 For example, this is the Louisiana State Bar Association’s Find an Attorney page.
 Attorneys in every state must visit their state’s site and ensure that their contact information is updated.
 Because these pages are maintained by an official state entity, they rank extremely high on search engines and are often some of the first directories a potential client will see when searching for an attorney.

-The goal of any marketing strategy is to get the name of you and your business in front of your potential consumers, and though it may seem more complicated than it was twenty years ago, that core objective remains the same.
-Attorney directories, when utilized correctly, can be a cost-effective way to take charge of your marketing strategy.
+The goal of any marketing strategy is to get the name of you and your law firm in front of your potential consumers, and though it may seem more complicated than it was twenty years ago, that core objective remains the same.

-Remember, it is never a bad idea to allow a professional to handle your digital marketing.
+Remember, it is never a bad idea to allow a professional to handle your digital marketing services.
 Professionals can assure that your information is consistent and sufficient across all platforms.